dwongdev/sugoi-supernote/Guides/How to root SN A6X2.md

 # How to Root SuperNote A6 X2 Nomad Guide
 A short tutorial on how to root SuperNote device on Windows OS PC.
 Other OS may or may not work or somewhat similar.
-The guide below should work more or less with the current firmware (3.18.29) on Supernote A6X2 Nomad.<br>
+The guide below should work more or less with the current firmware (as per table) on Supernote A6X2 Nomad.<br>
 This fully detailed step by step guide include:

 * [How to root](#how-to-root-sn)